- Are reservations required before we arrive at Utah’s Hogle Zoo?

 - Are there outdoor eating facilities?

-Seating is maybe available in front of the Edzoocation Station or the Peacock Pavilion.
-Seating in front of the new Beastro along with any other eating area is reserved for paying guests only.
+Yes.
+Seating is made available in front of the Edzoocation Station or the Peacock Pavilion near the Rhinos.
+Seating in front of the Beastro, along with any other eating area, is reserved for paying guests only.
 We cannot guarantee Pavilion seating will be available on the day of your field trip.

 - How much is the train ride?